AhmedAlaa2024/TapCash-EWallet-DevOps/README.md

 ## Jenkinsfiles

-This directory contains all the Jenkinsfiles that I have used to create the Jenkins pipelines for building, testing, and deploying the frontend and backend servers.
+This directory contains all the Jenkins files that I have used to create the Jenkins pipelines for building, testing, and deploying the frontend and backend servers.

+## Mistakes

+I should have done the following:
+1. While building the new version, there should be an available active version to not cause unneeded downtime.
+2. I should apply the QA testing in a different branch to not cause long pipelines and unneeded downtime.

 Thank you for visiting my repository!
 Please feel free to explore the files and use them as a reference for your DevOps projects.